hafizur-rahman/hafizur-rahman.github.io/docs/posts/data-pipeline.md

 ## Security Auditor
 ### Core Responsibilities
+* Audit AWS S3 bucket policies, encryption settings, and access controls to ensure compliance with security policies
+* Verify IAM roles and permissions adhere to the principle of least privilege
+* Validate encryption of data at rest (S3 SSE-KMS) and in transit (TLS)
+* Review CloudTrail logs and S3 access logs for unauthorized access attempts
+* Ensure data classification metadata aligns with access control policies for sensitive data
+* Confirm compliance with regulatory standards (e.g., GDPR, HIPAA) through security audits
+* Assess third-party integrations and data sharing protocols for security risks
+* Conduct periodic security audits and provide actionable recommendations for remediation
+* Verify data masking and anonymization practices for personally identifiable information (PII) in analytics pipelines

 Below is a precise, actionable framework for **ensuring governance and access control** specifically for the **Security Auditor role** in an AWS S3-based centralized data repository, aligned with all listed responsibilities.
 This leverages AWS-native services and best practices to automate, validate, and audit compliance.

 ---